kobenguyent/codeceptjs-qaseio/readme.md

 ##### Qase TSM

-Qaseio integration with CodeceptJS.
+Qase integration with CodeceptJS.
 The test run is created automatically after the test execution.

 ##### Requirement